iLya2IK/LiteSound/README.md

 * Resampler - This example demonstrates the operation of a simple speex resampler.
 * fft - This example demonstrates the operation of a simple fast discrete Fourier transform and inverse.
 * Spectre - This example shows a visualization of a fast discrete Fourier transform for an audio stream using OpenGL.
+* WCRadioClient example - An example of the implementation of an Internet radio source and receiver.

 ### Requirements